PWOTE/pwote-qt/README.md

 **Always make sure that your response comes from `api.pwote.co`, `pwote.co`, or `ajaymsra.com`.**

-#### GET Requests
+#### GET Requests (This is the preferred method for monitor developers.)
 An alternative to the `POST` request is the classic `GET` request invoked by the user normally.
 In the case of a `GET` request, no license key is needed from the developer's perspective.
 However, this does require more user input.
-There is some form of a confirmation step on our side to confirm that the request is legitimate and wanted, and if it is, the request is sent through our servers. *This is the preferred method for monitor developers.*
+There is some form of a confirmation step on our side to confirm that the request is legitimate and wanted, and if it is, the request is sent through our servers.

 Please keep in mind, for this, a user must be logged in through our dashboard.